Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     value=executors*(agents+servers)*10,

-    in which executors represents the value of smart.cmdlet.executors in SSM, and agents as well as servers represent the number of agents and smart servers respectively.
+    in which executors_num represents the value of smart.cmdlet.executors in SSM, and agents_num and servers_num represent the number of agents and smart servers respectively.

  5. Click the Save Changes button
  6. Restart stale Services and re-deploy the client configurations